 Make sure that you have the proper workspace to avoid injury.
 Have enough space around your table so that you can move comfortably and maintain good body mechanics.
 Also, make sure your table height is appropriate to support good posture.

 Try to alternate between standing and sitting during sessions.
 Standing is fatiguing to your leg muscles and lower back.
 Sitting allows you to rest your legs, but it also can put a strain on your lower back.

 Who better than you understand the value of massage to prevent injuries, relieve stress, and cleanse the body of toxins?
 Take the advice you give your own clients and try to get a massage once a week or at least every other week.
 Getting a massage also helps you learn new techniques or ways to modify your own.

 Relax and refresh

 You need a break - everyone does.
 Even a day off can help you refresh.
-If you set time to take a day off or a vacation stick with it.
-Don't cancel plans because of a last minute call from a client in need.
+Suppose you set time to take a day off or a vacation stick with it.
+Don't cancel plans because of the last minute call from a client in need.

-It goes without saying that in addition to these steps, you want to be sure to maintain a healthy diet, get enough sleep and exercise.
+It goes without saying that you want to be sure to maintain a healthy diet, get enough sleep, and exercise in addition to these steps.